Kyle Allen (American football): 2015

 Following the transfer of Kenny Hill to Texas Christian University, Allen was positioned to be the starter for the Aggies in 2015.
-On August 24 during the 2015 off-season, Allen was named the starting quarterback against Arizona State with competition from incoming freshman Kyler Murray.
+On August 24, 2015, Allen was named the starting quarterback against Arizona State with competition from incoming freshman Kyler Murray.

 Texas A&M got off to a 5–0 start, as Allen led the SEC in passing efficiency.
 Then, against Alabama, he threw three interceptions that were returned for touchdowns in a 41–23 loss.
-During that game, on Oct 16, he had a 50 percent completion rate.
-He went 12-for-34 passing (35.3 percent passing completion rate) for 88 yards in a 23–3 loss to Ole Miss on Oct.
-24. The Friday before the following game, head coach Kevin Sumlin named Murray the starter and Allen started to practice with the third team.
+During that game, he had a 50 percent completion rate.
+He went 12-for-34 passing (35.3 percent passing completion rate) for 88 yards in a 23–3 loss to Ole Miss on October 24.
+The Friday before the following game, head coach Kevin Sumlin named Murray the starter and Allen started to practice with the third team.

-Against Alabama, Allen said he suffered an AC sprain in his throwing shoulder but told the coaching staff he was well enough to face Ole Miss.
-Allen would then miss playing in the 35–28 win on Oct 31 against South Carolina and the Aggies loss to Auburn (26–10).
+Against Alabama, Allen said that he suffered an AC sprain in his throwing shoulder but told the coaching staff he was well enough to face Ole Miss.
+Allen would then miss playing in the 35–28 win on October 31 against South Carolina and the Aggies loss to Auburn (26–10).
 Murray would start in both of those games and a home win over Western Carolina.
 Allen would return as the starter on Nov 21, a 25–0 win over Vanderbilt.
-He played his last game with the Aggies on November 28, 2015, completing 15/28 passes for 161 yards and a touchdown in a 7–19 loss to LSU.
-He finished his second year with completing 160/283 passes for 2,210 yards, 17 touchdowns, and 7 interceptions.
-Allen also ran for 65 yards and 2 touchdowns.
+He played his last game with the Aggies on November 28, 2015, completing 15-of-28 passes for 161 yards and a touchdown in a 7–19 loss to LSU.
+Allen finished his second year with completing 160 of 283 passes for 2,210 yards, 17 touchdowns, and seven interceptions to go along with 65 rushing yards and two touchdowns.

-On December 10, 2015, Allen announced he would be transferring from Texas A&M. This decision made him unavailable to play in the Aggies' Music City bowl game.
-Allen ended his Aggies career with 278 completions in 475 attempts (58.5%), 3,532 passing yards, 33 passing touchdowns, and 14 interceptions in 20 games.
+On December 10, 2015, Allen announced he would be transferring from Texas A&M. This decision made Allen unavailable to play in the Aggies' Music City bowl game.
+He ended his Aggies career completing 278 of 475 passes (58.5%) for 3,532 passing yards, 33 touchdowns, and 14 interceptions in 20 games.

 Houston

-2016

 Allen announced on January 5, 2016, that he intended to transfer to the University of Houston.
 Allen began classes at Houston on January 19, but was not eligible to play for the Cougars during the 2016 season due to NCAA transfer guidelines that require transfers to sit out an entire year.

-2017

 Allen began the 2017 season as the starting quarterback for the Houston Cougars.
 His first game was a 19–16 victory by the Cougars over the Arizona Wildcats on September 9, 2017.

-Allen then was benched in favor of Kyle Postma during Houston's third game against Texas Tech after throwing four interceptions in three games.
-On January 11, 2018, Allen announced his decision to forgo his final year of eligibility and declared for the 2018 NFL Draft.
+He then was benched in favor of Kyle Postma during Houston's third game against Texas Tech after throwing four interceptions in three games.
+On January 11, 2018, Allen announced his decision to forgo his final year of eligibility and declared for the 2018 NFL draft.